-Logitech has always had a strong grip on the webcam market, often competing with itself in providing the best webcams like the C922 (aka the webcam you see in every conference room) or the Brio that shoots in 4K.
+Logitech has always had a strong grip on the best webcam (opens in new tab) claim, often competing with itself in providing the best webcams like the C922 (aka the webcam you see in every conference room) or the Brio that shoots in 4K.
 The Logitech StreamCam is looking to split the difference with a great picture quality, and is easy enough to anyone to use for a variety of different streams.

 The StreamCam was designed for, you guessed it, streamers and other content creators—so much so, you can rotate the StreamCam on its three-axis clip for portrait mode in case you wanted your content more mobile-friendly.
 Or keep it horizontal.
 Whatever you choose, the mount can easily be angled face-down up to 90 degrees if you want people to look at your keyboard and mouse movements, or your fingers playing an instrument.
 No extra gear is required, but the StremCam does come with an additional mount that can screw onto a tripod for more complex arrangements.